aws-samples/migrating-from-aws-app-mesh-to-amazon-vpc-lattice/vpc-lattice-config/README.md

 ## Amazon VPC lattice Configuration files

-THis folder contains sample HttpRoute and TargetGroupPolicy for the migration of polyglot application leveraging AppMesh to Amazon VPC lattice.
+This folder contains sample HttpRoute and TargetGroupPolicy for the migration of polyglot application leveraging AppMesh to Amazon VPC lattice.

 #### NOTE: These steps are to build a NEW namespace, deploy the app and configure it to use Amazon VPC lattice.